fjulian79/wd-broker/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to wd-broker!
 Contributions and feedback of any kind are welcome and highly appreciated.

+## Licensing Terms for Contributions

+By contributing to this project, you agree to the following terms:

+1. You grant the project maintainer(s) a perpetual, worldwide, non-exclusive, royalty-free, irrevocable license to use, modify, distribute, and sublicense your contributions as part of this project.
+2. You acknowledge that the project maintainer(s) reserve the right to offer the project under multiple licenses, including commercial licenses, at their discretion.
+3. You confirm that you have the right to submit your contributions and that they do not violate any third-party rights.

+If you do not agree to these terms, please refrain from contributing to this project.

 ## How to Contribute

 ### Reporting Issues